artkoder/telegram-post-scheduler/README.md

 ## Features
 - User authorization with superadmin.
 - Channel tracking where bot is admin.
-- Schedule message forwarding to channels.
+- Schedule message forwarding to one or more channels with inline interface.
 - View posting history.

 ## User Stories